ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - NEW: Simplified interface between ports and RT/NIL.
+- NEW: Removed duplicated files for ARM ports: chtypes.h.
+- NEW: Removed duplicated files for all ports: chcore_timer.h.
 - NEW: STM32 ADCv3, USARTv2, USARTv3, USBv1 updated for dynamic clocking.
 - NEW: Improved PWR settings for STM32G0, STM32G4 and STM32L4+.
 - NEW: Dynamic support implemented for STM32G0, STM32G4, STM32L4+, STM32WL.